 Marine debris

-Marine debris, also known as marine litter, includes all human-created materials that has deliberately or accidentally been released into the ocean or other water environments.
+Marine debris includes all man-made materials released into the ocean or other water environments.

-Litter that ends up in or near the water can be very damaging to animals and the physical environment, but there are things we can do every day to help stop debris entering marine environments in the first place.
+Litter that ends up in or near the water can be very damaging to animals and the environment.
+There are things we can do each day to help stop debris entering marine environments in the first place.

-The Eurobodalla Marine Debris Working Group explores ways to address marine debris, especially plastic items, that threaten our local marine environment.
+The Eurobodalla Marine Debris Working Group explores ways to address debris that threatens our marine environment.

-The group includes divers, fishers, surfers, school groups, conservation groups, and scientists from the Eurobodalla Shire and the ACT.
+The group includes divers, fishers, surfers, school groups, conservation groups, and scientists.
+They work together to:

 - clean-up debris from our beaches

-The working group is always interested in new members.
-It's easy to participate, and you can add the marine debris you collect onto the Australian Marine Debris Database.
+The group is always interested in new members.
+It's easy to get involved, and you can add the marine debris you collect to the Australian Marine Debris Database.

-Clyde the Little Penguin Project is a federally-funded initiative aimed at improving the habitat of Little Penguin colonies on the Clyde Estuary, by removing marine debris and weeds from their habitat.
+Clyde the Little Penguin Project is a federally funded initiative.
+The project aims at improving the habitat of Little Penguin colonies on the Clyde Estuary.
+The work involves removing marine debris and weeds from the Little Penguins' habitat.

-Eurobodalla Shire students will be involved in the removal of marine debris at sites inhabited by the Little Penguin along the foreshore of the Clyde River, Batemans Bay.
-The students will collect data about the items they find in the clean-ups using the Australian Marine Debris Database, and use this information to develop educational material to help the local community reduce their impacts on the Little Penguins' environment.
+Eurobodalla students can get involved in this work at penguin sites along the foreshore of the Clyde River, Batemans Bay.
+The students collect data about the items they find in the clean-ups using the Australian Marine Debris Database.
+They then use this information to develop educational materials.
+This helps the local community to reduce its impact on the Little Penguins' environment.

-Birds are particularly likely to suffer from discarded line.
-Birds often visit fishing areas, and fishing line is nearly invisible to a bird looking for food.
-It is very easy for fishing lines they cannot see to entangle around one or both legs, slowly tightening and causing the limb to swell.
-Fishing line can't expand, so it cuts deeply into the bird, causing great pain and restricting the bird's ability to move and feed.
-After time, the line will cut right through the bone and amputate the affected part.
-Australian Seabird Rescue estimates that 94% of rescued pelicans suffer from fishing tackle hooking or entanglement.
+Birds are most likely to suffer from discarded fishing line.
+They often visit fishing areas and the line is invisible to a bird looking for food.
+The line can entangle around a bird's leg which tightens and causes the limb to swell.
+Fishing line can't expand, so it cuts into the bird.
+This causes great pain and restricts the bird's ability to move and feed.
+After time, the line will cut through the bone and amputate the affected part.

-Once you're aware of the problem, the solution is easy: be on the lookout for any discarded fishing debris, pick it up and put it in the bin.
+Once you're aware of the problem with fishing tackle, the solution is easy: pick it up and put it in the bin.

-Council has installed fishing tackle debris bins at popular fishing locations throughout Eurobodalla Shire for beachgoers and anglers to use.
-The bins keep unwanted fishing tackle secure so it can be safely disposed.
-The bins also encourage anglers to keep their fishing spot tidy, which reduces litter and has the added bonus of creating a better fishing experience.
+We have installed fishing tackle debris bins at popular fishing locations around the Eurobodalla.
+The bins keep unwanted fishing tackle secure, so it's disposed of in a safe way.
+They also encourage anglers to keep their fishing spot tidy, which reduces litter.
+It also creates a better fishing experience.

-- protect animals from injury and death associated with fishing line entanglement, hooks, eating fishing tackle debris, etc
+- protect animals from injury and death caused by fishing line entanglement, hooks, eating fishing tackle debris, etc,

-- raise awareness about the hazards associated with waste fishing line and tackle, and the importance of correctly disposing of fishing waste
+- raise awareness about the hazards of fishing line and tackle, and the importance of disposing of fishing waste the correct way

-- protect the environments that are in direct threat from waste build-up and pollution
+- protect environments that are in direct threat from waste build-up and pollution

-- ensure local vegetation is kept free from fishing line litter.
+- ensure we keep local vegetation free from fishing line litter.

-We've also installed fishing tackle debris bins at popular visitor destination areas like camping grounds, tourist parks and boat ramps.
-These will encourage visitors to be more aware of the impacts that incorrectly discarded fishing line, hooks, lures, sinkers and bait bags have on wildlife and the environment.
+We've also installed fishing tackle debris bins at popular visitor destination areas.
+These include camping grounds, tourist parks and boat ramps.
+This encourages visitors to be more aware of the impacts that discarded fishing tackle and bait bags has on wildlife and the environment.

 Be a responsible fisher

-As well as using our fishing tackle debris bins, here are some actions you can take to reduce the impact of your fishing experience on the surrounding marine environment:
+You can take simple steps that will reduce the impact of your fishing experience on the marine environment:

-- use environmentally-friendly fishing tackle, such as lead-alternative sinkers, biodegradable fishing line, and non-stainless steel hooks.
+- Use environmentally friendly fishing tackle.
+Examples include lead-alternative sinkers, biodegradable fishing line, and non-stainless-steel hooks.
 Traditional fishing materials can take years to break down in the environment.
-By making the switch you will help reduce the impact snagged lines and hooks have on marine life.
+By making the switch you'll help reduce the impact snagged lines and hooks have on marine life.

-- Use the appropriate gear for the fish you are after, such as hook size.
+- Consider the correct gear for the fish you are after, such as hook size.

-- Use circle hooks, as these increase the chance of survival for fish that are released.
+- Use circle hooks as these increase the chance of survival for fish released.

 - Avoid using nets.

 - Collect and bin any discarded fishing line, other fishing gear or rubbish.
-Where no bins are available, please take it home with you.
+If there are no bins available, take it home with you.

 - Be on the lookout for birds that may take bait.